Table of Contents

 Surrogacy is an unconventional way of having a child: it is controversial and there are still many legal loopholes that must be regulated to provide certainty and security, especially for pregnant women.
 However, it could be the last hope for couples who want to have a child with their genetic material.

 At The Fertility Center we hope this information will be useful to you.
-We are a clinic with specialists in fertility and assisted reproduction methods that will help you fulfill your dreams of bringing a baby home.
+We are fertility specialist Tijuana and assisted reproduction methods that will help you fulfill your dreams of bringing a baby home.
+Check out our variety of services, such as IVF in Mexico, timed intercourse cycle, intrauterine insemination in Mexico, the egg donor in Mexico or the egg freezing treatment, or any other that interests you.

 Gynecology, Obstetrics and Biology of Human Reproduction Surgeon at the Autonomous University of Guadalajara, specialist Biologist of Human Reproduction by the Mexican Institute of Infertility.